-Note 2:Cement shall be Type I portland cement.
+- Note 1: Cement shall be Type I portland cement.
 Fine aggregate shall be natural sand and the coarse aggregate shall be crushed stone or crushed gravel.
-The gradation of the coarse aggregates shall be CA 13, CA 14 or CA 16.
+The gradation of the coarse aggregate shall be CA 11, CA 13, CA 14 or CA 16. - Note 2: Mix Design Criteria.